epolisensky/VLITE/p3/OUTLINE.md

 ## For all our storage and analysis needs
 ### Task/Architecture Outline

-*Note*: Italics indicates functionality that has not yet been implemented.
+*Note: Italics indicates functionality that has not yet been implemented.*

 ##### Pre-requisites:
 - *run configuration file*